So you've heard about our awesome feature Workflows, but you're not quite sure how to use it? Keep reading to find out how!

 3. HR Admin Approval Task

-The page tells you how many tasks each field is being used in right here:
+The page tells you how many tasks each field is being used in.
+You can edit all fields in this tab.

 12. Navigate to the Settings Tab